-A wicker basket is a great substitute for a proofing basket.
+A wicker basket is a great substitute for proofing basket.
 You must use a cloth for this basket to work perfectly for you.

 Also make sure the basket is safe to use with food.
 Otherwise, it is an excellent way to achieve that amazing texture and shape for your bread.

-However, avoid loosely woven wicker baskets; they can make your dough proof into the big spaces and even stick the basket.
+However, avoid loosely woven wicker baskets; they can make your dough proof into the big spaces and even stick to the basket.